WNBA All-Star Game Most Valuable Player

 The Women's National Basketball Association All-Star Game Most Valuable Player (MVP) is an annual Women's National Basketball Association (WNBA) award given to the player voted best of the annual All-Star Game.
 The all-star game began during the 1999 WNBA season, the third year of the WNBA.
 There was no game held in 2004, 2008, 2010, 2012, or 2016.

+Lisa Leslie and Maya Moore have won the most awards, with 3 selections each.